Top Ten Music Videos of the 80s

-Toto — “Africa”
+10. Toto — “Africa”

 Holy shit but this lead singer is a dead ringer for Zach Galifianakis, who needs to do a Between Two Ferns episode with this guy just so that we can confirm that they’re not actually the same person.
 Secondly, Bad Ronald is apparently playing keyboards.
 Watch, and enjoy, and don’t pretend that you don’t like this song and that you don’t fantasize about that blazing hot African librarian making love to you amidst those bookshelves because even that awful 80s blouse can’t hide the amazing figure beneath.
 Also, enjoy the close-ups of the one dude’s sweaty moustache, and I’m not exactly sure how, but this video is totally racist, right?

-Flock of Seagulls — “I Ran”
+9. Flock of Seagulls — “I Ran”

-Here is the lead singer from Prodigy’s father, sporting an equally questionable haircut.
+Here is the lead singer from Prodigy’s father sporting an equally questionable haircut.
 With regard to the lyrics, no one thinks that they would meet a girl like this “walking down the avenue.”
 You would more likely meet a girl like this either at a furry convention, rehab, or possibly a Planned Parenthood in West Hollywood.
 This is also perhaps the only song to ever use “Aurora Borealis” as a song lyric.
 And yes, pleated pants were apparently a strong fashion statement in the ’80s.

-Sade — “Smooth Operator”
+8. Sade — “Smooth Operator”

-Corey Hart — “Sunglasses at Night”
+8. Corey Hart — “Sunglasses at Night”

-Genesis — “Land of Confusion”
+7. Genesis — “Land of Confusion”

-Pet Shop Boys — “West End Girls”
+6. Pet Shop Boys — “West End Girls”

-Whitesnake — “Here I Go Again”
+5. Whitesnake — “Here I Go Again”

-This one exemplifies the common 80s practice of “fuck it, let’s just fade this shit out at the end because we don’t know any other way to end this thing.”
-This video also represents a young Waukesha, Wisconsin, Derek’s first glimpse at womanhood, and possibly my first stirrings of lust as a result.
-I definitely owe Tawny Kitaen my first boyhood erection, and that alone makes this video awesome, even if it is confusing as to what cartwheels and splits on the hoods of Jaguars implies about her attractiveness, apart from her having been a childhood gymnast and therefore spiritually and emotionally broken and therefore an easy and cheap date.
+This one exemplifies the common 80s studio recording practice of “Fuck it, let’s just fade this shit out at the end because we don’t know any other way to end this thing.”
+This video also represents a young Waukesha, Wisconsin, Patrick’s first glimpse at womanhood, and possibly my first stirrings of lust as a result, even if it is confusing as to what cartwheels and splits on the hoods of Jaguars is meant to imply about her attractiveness, apart from her having been a childhood gymnast and therefore a spiritually and emotionally broken cheap date.
 So I guess I sort of just answered my own question …

-Twisted Sister — “I Wanna Rock”
+4. Twisted Sister — “I Wanna Rock”

-Ratt — “Round and Round”
+3. Ratt — “Round and Round”

 Here is our first podium winner, and this is a worthy recipient of your attention.
 The earlier Genesis video’s attempts at humor were undermined by the altogether vile and disgusting appearance of the puppets, but this video, like the preceding Twisted Sister video, succeeds by not taking itself too seriously and scoring some genuine laughs, especially in the beginning.
 Best not to dwell too much on why this family wouldn’t be more upset by strange men dressed in leotards who by all appearances have broken in to their home and inhabited their attic to play three-chord rock music.
-And really, there’s nothing hotter than an upper-class teenage girl with modest tits who ostensibly turns into a rat.
+And really, there’s nothing hotter than an upper-class teenage girl with modest breasts who ostensibly turns into a rat.

-Cinderella — “Shake Me”
+2. Cinderella — “Shake Me”

-Kylie Minogue — “The Loco-motion”
+1. Kylie Minogue — “The Loco-motion”